 The diagnosis of sinonasal tumor starts with a thorough review of the patient’s medical history, which is followed by a physical examination.
 The doctor may also ask the patient to undergo MRI and/or CT scan to find the tumor and check for the presence of metastases.

 NOTE: A biopsy is necessary for the final diagnosis of the disease.

 To treat sinonasal tumors, doctors may prescribe a radiation therapy as a primary therapy, or as an adjunct to the surgery being done for tumor resection and getting negative margins.
 It is often the primary treatment for patients who might not be medically stable for surgery, or for tumors that are surgically unresectable.

 If the tumor is advanced stage (T3 or T4), the doctor may recommend a combination of surgery and adjuvant therapy that can be with or without chemotherapy.
 The therapy has a cytoreductive effect that relieves pain and is given to patients who have a high risk of recurrence, or in the case of extracapsular spread within the regional metastases.

 Last Few Words

 There are different treatment options for patients with sinonasal cancer, but majority of them have to undergo at minimum a biopsy for diagnosis and then depending on the type of tumor they may need surgery with postoperative radiation.
 The doctor plans the treatment on a case-by-case basis, depending on the extent and location of the tumor.
-If you are diagnosed with sinonasal tumor or have been experiencing any of the symptoms, get in touch with the surgeons at The Houston Plastic Craniofacial & Sinus Surgery.
+If you are diagnosed with sinonasal tumor or have been experiencing any of the symptoms, get in touch with Dr. Kuperan at Houston Advanced Nose and Sinus.
 You may call us at 713-791-0700 or schedule an appointment by clicking here.